denevell/Natch/README.md

  * Permissions for actions
  * Category/tags only available to some users
 * Posts
- * Test when a thread has no children
+ * Test / delete when a thread has no children
  * Thread rest list should list latest post as well
  * Soft delete post
  * Search